namasyuch/NOVA-OS-v2/README.md

 ## Testing
 I tested the apps, buttons, calculator, clock and window dragging.

-## Built with : HTML , CSS , JavaScript
+It was built with HTML , CSS , JavaScript